datuhealth/isotip/README.md

 ### **`init( config )`**

 The init method provides automatic event binding for tooltips.
-It sets up delegated event listeners for `.tooltip-click`, `.tooltip-hover`, and `.tooltip-focus` for click, mouseover, and focus events, respectively.
+It sets up delegated event listeners for `.tooltip-click`, `.tooltip-hover`, and `.tooltip-focus` for click, mouseover, and focus events respectively.
 You can pass in an optional config object to overwrite any of the default options.

 ```javascript
 var options = {